-Biology 1A: General Biology Lecture.
-(3 units)
+Biology 1A: General Biology Lecture (3 units; Syllabus)

 Prerequisites: A grade of C- or better in Chemistry 1A and Chemistry 1AL or a 4 or 5 score on the Chem AP test; Chem 3A or 112A recommended.

 General introduction to cell structure and function, molecular and organism genetics, animal development, form and function.
 Intended for biological sciences majors, but open to all qualified students.
 (F, SP, SU)

-Biology 1AL: General Biology Laboratory.
-(2 units)
+Biology 1AL: General Biology Laboratory (2 units; Syllabus)

 Prerequisites: Must be taken concurrently with Biology 1A.
 (F, SP, SU)

 Prerequisites: One year high school or college chemistry.
 A comprehensive introduction to human cell biology.
 The course will concentrate on basic mechanisms underlying human life processes, including cells and membranes; nerve and muscle function; cardiovascular, respiratory, renal, and gastrointestinal physiology; metabolism, endocrinology, and reproduction.
-(F)
+(F) Ball

 Prerequisites: 32 or may be taken concurrently.
 Experiments and demonstrations are designed to amplify and reinforce information presented in 32.
 Exercises include investigations into the structure and function of muscle, nerve, cardiovascular, renal, respiratory, endocrine, and blood systems.
-(F)
+(F) Ball

-MCB 41: Genetics and Society.
-(3 units)
+MCB 41: Genetics and Society (3 units; Syllabus)

 Students will receive no credit after taking Letters and Science 18.

 This is a Discovery Course for non-Biology majors designed to introduce lower-division college students to biology through the lens of the contemporary problems facing people, the planet and the species of the planet.
 Modern genetic contributions will be presented on such issues as genetic engineering of plants and animals, the emergence of new pathogens, the role of genetic variation among individuals, and the extent to which DNA is and isn't destiny.
-Each week will close with the presentation and discussion of a defining biological challenge facing the world.
+Each week will close with the presentation and discussion of a defining biological challenge facing the world. (not currently offered)

 Students will receive no credit for 50 after taking MCB 102 or MCB C100A/Chem C130.

 Prerequisites: High school chemistry or Chemistry 1A and high school biology or Biology 1A.
 Course will discuss how the immune system resolves, prevents, or causes disease.
 A general overview of the immune system will be covered in the first five weeks followed by five weeks discussing infectious diseases including anthrax, mad cow, herpes, malaria, tuberculosis, and HIV.
 In addition, other lectures will focus on current immunology topics including vaccines, autoimmunity, allergy, transplantation, and cancer.
-(SP)
+(Sp) Beatty

-MCB 55: Plagues and Pandemics (3 units)
+MCB 55: Plagues and Pandemics (3 units; Syllabus)

 Students will receive no credit for 55 after taking 100, C100A, 100B, 102, 103, C103, 150, Chemistry C130, Plant and Microbial Biology C103, and Public Health C102.

 Discussion of how infectious agents cause disease and impact society at large.
 We will examine historical and current examples of plagues and pandemics and consider the question of what we should do to ameliorate the impact of infectious disease in the future.
 The course is intended for non-majors and will begin by briefly providing necessary background in microbiology and immunology.
 The primary focus in each subsequent week, however, will be on discussing a particular infectious disease.
 The course will be broad in scope covering biological, historical, ethical and social implications of each disease.
-(F)
+(F, Su) Beatty

-MCB C61: Brain, Mind, and Behavior (3 units) (Also listed as MCB 61, W61)
+MCB C61: Brain, Mind, and Behavior (3 units; Syllabus) (Also listed as MCB W61 and Psych C61)

-MCB C62: Drugs and the Brain (3 units) (Also listed as MCB 62, L&S C30T, Psych C19)
+MCB C62: Drugs and the Brain (3 units) (Also listed as L&S C30T)

 Students will receive no credit for 64 after taking C61, C100A, 102, 104, 110, 130A, 132, 136, C160, Chem C130 or NeuroSci C160.

 Prerequisites: High school chemistry or Chemistry 1A; high school biology or Biology 1A.This course will introduce lower division undergraduates to the fundamentals of neuroscience.
 The first part of the course covers basic membrane properties, synapses, action potentials, chemical and electrical synaptic interactions, receptor potentials, and receptor proteins.
 The second part of the course covers networks in invertebrates, memory and learning behavior, modulation, vertebrate brain and spinal cord, retina, visual cortex architecture, hierarchy, development, and higher cortical centers.
-(F)
+(Su)